searleser97/mkcpr/README.md

 ## Example

 You can see an example of how a working directory would look like in a real *Competitive Progamming Reference* [HERE](https://github.com/searleser97/competitive-programming-reference)

-## Future Updates

-- Display error when detecting the use of *titlesec*, suggest *secsty* for title styles.
-- Add space optimization option

 ## License